 Tips for Coping with Crisis and Traumatic Events

 1. Limit watching news – especially graphic and repeated views of explosions, injuries, and commentary of violent or traumatic scenes.

-2. Engage in our everyday “normal” activities and routines as soon as possible.
-This will vary for each individual as more immediate needs may arise, but our everyday activities can help us feel more in control of our lives and environment.
+2. Engage in our everyday “normal” activities and routines.
+This will vary for each of us as more immediate needs may arise, but our everyday activities can help us feel more in control of our lives and environment.

-6. Get plenty of sleep!
-Traumatic events stress can cause for long periods of time.
+4. Get plenty of sleep!
 Our emotional wellbeing, judgment, resilience and physical health need sleep for us to function and feel at our best.
-All-nighters are not helpful after a trauma.
+All-nighters can be harmful after a trauma.

-7. Limit your alcohol intake.
-What sounds like a relaxing idea or way to forget may limit our judgment and interfere with clear thinking, sleep, emotional stability and our overall ability to take care of ourselves and those important to us.
-“Recreational” drug use is no better an idea during a trauma than it is at any other time.
+5. Limit your alcohol intake.
+What sounds like a relaxing way to forget or ease stress may limit our judgment and interfere with emotional stability, judgment, and decision-making, sleep, and our overall ability to take care of ourselves and those important to us.
+“Recreational” drug use is no better an idea during or after a trauma than it is at any other time.

 8. Be patient and kind to yourself.
 It is natural to feel helpless, sad, angry and anxious in the midst of a tragedy.
 It’s also easy to become angry at ourselves thinking that we could be doing more or that we’re letting others down.
 Our emotional reactions may surprise and worry us with their range and intensity - even in response to everyday events.
 Give yourself a break.

 9. Don’t hesitate to seek help.
 Talk to your family, loved one and friends.
 Come to UHCS to speak with a counselor, if:

-c. the disruption in your mood and concentration continues over an extended period.
+c. and/or the disruption in your mood and concentration continues over an extended period.

 10. Encourage a friend to get help if you see him or her having a difficult time.